amarao/duoload/README.md

 * I got it working on my machine (that means, I get apkg file with all my words from my Deck). `[done]`.
 * I want to cleanup code.
-There are multiple warnings I want to cleanup before doing anything else. `[plan]`
+There are multiple warnings I want to cleanup before doing anything else. `[done]`
 * I want to validate it works on someone's else machine and deck `[plan]`
 * I want to support json and csv outputs.
 I found apkg a bit hard to validate, and multiple outputs will be of a great help. `[plan]`
 * I want to support stdout in output.
 Trivial. `[plan]`